One For Arthur (winner 2017)

 Neptune Collonges became only the third grey horse to win the Grand National when he got his head in front by just a nose to deny Sunnyhillboy.

-He often takes part in the annual Aintree parade of champions and in 2017 he visited the Alder Hey Children’s Hospital.
+He often takes part in the annual Aintree parade of champions and has also visited the Alder Hey Children’s Hospital in Liverpool during the Grand National meeting.

 Don’t Push It (winner 2010)